-If you sustained a traumatic brain injury that was caused by another person’s carelessness, you could pursue financial relief for losses that you incurred because of the accident.
-Every TBI case is distinct, but in general, the more severe your losses, the more compensation you should be entitled to recover.
+If you sustained a traumatic brain injury caused by another person’s carelessness, you could pursue financial relief for losses you incurred because of the accident.
+Every TBI case is distinct, but the more severe your losses, the more compensation you should be entitled to recover.

 Some of the most common types of losses for which you could be compensated in a brain injury case include:

 Depending on the circumstances of your case, you could also be eligible to recover punitive damages after a TBI.
-Juries do not often award punitive damages because the standard of proof is higher than it is for economic and non-economic damages.
-To receive punitive damages in New York, you must be able to show that the defendant acted in a willful or wanton manner with disregard for others or that they acted with malicious intent.
-Punitive damages are not designed to reimburse you for losses but rather to punish the defendant for their behavior and to deter them from engaging in similar behavior in the future.
+Juries do not often award punitive damages because the standard of proof is higher than for economic and non-economic damages.
+To receive punitive damages in New York, you must be able to show that the defendant acted willfully or wantonly with disregard for others or that they acted with malicious intent.
+Punitive damages are not designed to reimburse you for losses but to punish the defendant for their behavior and deter them from engaging in similar behavior in the future.

 An experienced New York traumatic brain injury attorney can help you independently determine the overall value of your claim by tabulating your financial expenses and quantifying your non-financial losses.
 You should know how much your claim is worth before you begin settlement negotiations with the at-fault party’s insurance company.